vegaprotocol/wendy/README.md

 If you want more detail, you can see more output by setting ```-debugLeader``` to be one of the validators (default: 5).
 To tweak the parameters of the simulation, run `wendy -h` to see the available options.
 You can [see some sample output below](#sample-output).

 # Research paper
-Dr Klaus Kursawe's original research paper available on [IACR](https://eprint.iacr.org/2020/885) or on the [Vega website](https://vega.xyz/background#published-papers).
+Dr Klaus Kursawe's original research paper is available on [IACR](https://eprint.iacr.org/2020/885) or on the [Vega website](https://vega.xyz/background#published-papers).
 Or you can watch him talk through the paper on [YouTube](https://www.youtube.com/watch?v=tU3CYpT5-qM):

 [![Wendy, the good little fairness widget](https://img.youtube.com/vi/tU3CYpT5-qM/0.jpg)](https://www.youtube.com/watch?v=tU3CYpT5-qM)